donkirkby/chess-kit/raw_rules/new_rules.md

 one player has four or more cards at the end of their turn.

 ### Increasing Difficulty
+When you get about halfway through the game, decide with your partner if you want to make it more challenging.
+If so, swap draw decks so that you each draw cards of your own colour.
+To discard a card of your own colour, your partner must capture one of your matching pieces.
+If they guess wrong, and you don't have a matching card, then they must draw an extra card.

-If you want more of a challenge, here are some changes you can make:
+If you want even more of a challenge, here are some changes you can make:

 * Give two-word clues.
+* Start with cards of your own colour.
 * Draw more cards during setup.

 ## Split-Brain Chess